Princess Ingeborg’s Turquoise Star Tiara

 Princess Ingeborg often loaned this Tiara to her daughters, including Crown Princess Martha, who wore the Tiara for a dinner in the Norwegian Club in London in 1937.
 It was eventually inherited by Princess Ingeborg’s eldest daughter, Princess Margretha of Denmark, who often wore the piece at the Nobel Prize Ceremony and Banquet.

-Princess Margretha loaned the Tiara to her own daughters-in-law, Princess Anne of Denmark and Countess Ruth of Rosenborg, who wore the Tiara at King Baudouin’s Pre-Wedding Ball.
-The Tiara was eventually inherited by Countess Ruth, who rarely wore it, but loaned it to her daughter, Countess Désirée, in the 1990s.
+Princess Margretha loaned the Tiara to her own daughters-in-law, Princess Anne of Denmark and Countess Ruth of Rosenborg, who wore the Tiara at King Baudouin’s Wedding Ball.
+The Tiara was eventually inherited by Countess Ruth who rarely loaned it to her daughter, Countess Désirée, in the 1990s and to Princess Kristine Bernadotte, the wife of her husband’s aunt and the daughter-in-law of Princess Ingeborg, for the Confirmation Gala of Crown Prince Haakon of Norway in 1988.

 Embed from Getty Images